 Now we consider how the hare population will develop over time.
 The hare population will be influenced by the number of hare births, which will be influenced by the hare population during the previous period.
 Ultimately the value of Hare population depends on the value of itself during the previous time period.
 We can address this situation using the Dynamic() function.

 Using either the Attribute window or the Object window, open the Definition field of the Hare population variable.
-Click on the Expression popup menu and select - expression...
-Analytica prompts to make sure you want to replace the current definition.
-Click OK.
+Click on the Expression popup menu and select veer expression....

 Delete the existing table expression and replace it with the following: